Brno Main Station

 Oh, there’s one more thing besides the numbers.
 Trust us, despite the work experience, it’s never easy to handle, or to remember, as many projects as we usually do.
 And still, when our Art Director who was the leader of this one was asked to give some insight of the process, and the challenges they had to overcome, we could see the same enthusiasm and excitement, even though he has been one of the basic pillars of the office from the beginning.

-This is how much this animation means to us.
+That’s how much this animation means to us

 NEW BUSINESS